Food & beverage inventory management: Key considerations amid disruption

 - Key replacement parts and maintenance products, such as food-grade lubricants for critical plant equipment

-- Inventory items you may only use in small quantities but that are crucial to your operations
+- Inventory items you may only use in small quantities but are crucial to your operations

 2. Evaluate existing and new suppliers.